JeongsooP/Community-Forensics/README.md

                         Hugging Face split for training data.
   --hf_split_test HF_SPLIT_TEST
                         Hugging Face split for test data.
+  --hf_model_repo HF_MODEL_REPO
+                        Hugging Face repository ID for the model.
+Note that `--ckpt_path` argument will override this argument.
   --additional_train_data ADDITIONAL_TRAIN_DATA
                         Path to additional data to use for training.
 The directory must follow a specific structure: <root>/<generator_name>/<real_or_fake>/<image_name>.<ext>.
 This flag should point to the root directory of the additional data.
   --additional_test_data ADDITIONAL_TEST_DATA
                         Path to additional data to use for testing.
 The directory must follow a specific structure: <root>/<generator_name>/<real_or_fake>/<image_name>.<ext>.
 This flag should point to the root directory of the additional data.
   --additional_data_label_format ADDITIONAL_DATA_LABEL_FORMAT
                         Format for additional data labels.
 The format should be a comma-separated list of key:value pairs, where key is the label and value is the corresponding integer value.
 For example, 'real:0,fake:1' means that images under 'real' directory will be labeled as 0 and images under 'fake' directory will be labeled as 1.
   --verbose VERBOSE     Verbosity.
-0: no output, 1: per epoch output, 2: per iteration.
   --seed SEED           Random seed
+  --debug_port DEBUG_PORT
+                        Debug port for Debugpy.
+If set, will wait for debugger to attach.
 ```
 </details>